-This AOP aims at giving a conceptual framework to mechanistically understand apical hazard, which can occur long after initial exposure; an hazard, which is not tested for in the standard neurotoxicity testing.
+This AOP aims at giving a conceptual framework to mechanistically understand an apical hazard, which can occur long after initial exposure; this hazard is not captured in standard regulatory neurotoxicity testing.

 The KE "neuroinflammation", which is shared with other AOPs, appears to play an early and central role in the neurodegenerative process (Eikelenboom et al., 2000; Whitton, 2007; Krstic et al., 2012).
-Neuroinflammation is observed in most neurodegenerative diseases including Alzheimer's disease (Whitton, 2007 ; Tansey and Goldberg, 2009 ; Nirjanjan, 2014 ; Verhratiky et al., 2014).
+Neuroinflammation is observed in most neurodegenerative diseases including Alzheimer's disease (Whitton, 2007 ; Tansey and Goldberg, 2009 ; Niranjan, 2014 ; Verhratiky et al., 2014).
 Neuroinflammation can also be triggered by several classes of toxicants (Monnet-Tschudi et al., 2007).
-Any toxicant able to trigger a neuroinflammatory response expressing the neurodegenerative M1 phenotype should be considered as a risk factor for neurodegenerative diseases.
+Any toxicant able to trigger a neuroinflammatory response expressing the neurodegenerative phenotype should be considered as a risk factor for neurodegenerative diseases.
 Therefore, testing for toxicant-induced neuroinflammation should be used as an endpoint in regulatory toxicology.
-The standard neurotoxicity testing does not require to measure any marker of neuroinflammation, except for fuel additives, where testing for a potential increase in glial fibrillary acidic protein (GFAP), as marker of astrocyte reactivity, is mandatory according to US EPA (40 CFR 79.67).
+The standard neurotoxicity testing does not require measurement of any marker of neuroinflammation, except for fuel additives, where testing for a potential increase in glial fibrillary acidic protein (GFAP), as marker of astrocyte reactivity, is mandatory according to US EPA (40 CFR 79.67).

 The evolution of regulation towards mechanistically-driven approaches for supporting hazard identification implies also the development of in vitro testing.
-Three-dimensional cultures, prepared from fetal rat brain cells, exhibiting an histotypic organization comprising all types of brain cells (specifically microglial cells and astrocytes, as effector cells of neuroinflammation) and allowing long time maintenance for repeated exposure and for studying the evolution of neuroinflammatory phenotypes are already available (Alépée et al., 2014; Monnet-Tschudi et al., 2007 ; Sandström et al., 2014).
-Similar 3D cultures prepared from human pluripotent stem cells are in development (Schwartz et al., 2016; Stoppini et al., in press).
+Three-dimensional cultures, prepared from fetal rat brain cells, exhibiting an histotypic organization comprising all types of brain cells (specifically microglial cells and astrocytes, as effector cells of neuroinflammation) and allowing long-term maintenance for repeated exposure and for studying the evolution of neuroinflammatory phenotypes, are already available (Alépée et al., 2014; Monnet-Tschudi et al., 2007 ; Sandström et al., 2014).
+Similar 3D cultures prepared from human pluripotent stem cells are in development (Schwartz et al., 2016; Stoppini et al., 2017).

-Alepée N, Bahinski A, Daneshian M, De Wever B, Fritsche E, Goldberg A, et al. 2014.
+Alepee N, Bahinski A, Daneshian M, De Wever B, Fritzsche E, Goldberg A, et al. 2014.
 State-of-the-art of 3D cultures (organs-on-a-chip) in safety testing and pathophysiology.
 Altex 31(4): 441-477.